Policy Priorities and Positions

 Program funding for the Vilano Beach/Ponte Vedra Beach Trail

 Supports funding for the completion of the pre-construction engineering for the initial phases of the multi-use Vilano Trail/Ponte Vedra Trail along State Road A1A between the City of St. Augustine.
 Vilano Town Center and Ponte Vedra Beach.

 Support Meaningful & Comprehensive Legislation to Further Limit Water Pollution

 Enact legislation and increase funding to address the sources of nutrient pollution, especially from septic tanks, biosolids, sewage spills, fertilizer and other runoffs which seep into groundwater and water tables.
 Nutrients are widely recognized as the major driver of algae proliferation.

 Support funding to assist coastal communities in assessing vulnerabilities and risks associated with sea level rise and help develop plans and approaches for mitigation.

 The Roundtable recommends that the Commission embark on a process to seek community input on the future of the County and set a strategic and comprehensive plan and then stick to it.
 Conduct a series of growth management workshops regarding infrastructure and traffic, environment and water needs and quality, economic development, and quality of life

 Encourage the County to be more vocal on maintaining County authority vis-a-vis state preemption.

-Hire an experience growth management director.
+Hire an experienced growth management director.